jcervas/teaching/2023-2024/class-cmu-84-352/lecture-slides/The-Right-to-Vote.md

 ## Natural Right alternative

-> - Arrayed against these conservative views was a set of equally
+> - - Opposing these traditional views were a series of persuasive and
->   cogent, if somewhat experimental, arguments in favor of extending
+>     somewhat innovative arguments advocating for the expansion of
->   the franchise, particularly to men who did not own property
+>     voting rights, especially to men without property ownership.
+>
 > - The most broadly framed of these arguments was simple: voting was a
 >   “*natural right*” that the state **could not suspend** except in the
 >   most extreme circumstances.
+>
 > - The idea that voting was a natural right or even a right at all was
 >   rhetorically powerful:
 >   - it meshed well with the Lockean political theory *popular* in
 >     eighteenth-century America, it had a clear *antimonarchical*
->     thrust, and it had the virtue of *simplicity*
+>     thrust, and it had the virtue of *simplicity*.

 ## The Pandora’s box